 Instead of navigating the airport with four pairs of skis in tow, or trying to cram all your equipment into the boot of your car, an easier option is to rent.

 If you already own skis, it’s well worth making use of a ski storage service to keep your equipment safe and sound between trips.
-Simply drop off your skis at the Alps2Alps ski depot after your holiday and we’ll have them ready and waiting for you to pick up en-route to your resort next time around.
+Simply drop off your skis at the Alps2Alps ski storage service after your holiday and we’ll have them ready and waiting for you to pick up en-route to your resort next time around.

 What’s Cheaper, Renting or Buying Skis?